farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 - If upgrading from 1.3.3 or below, please set `ETH_MAINNET_RPC_URL=your-ETH-mainnet-RPC-URL` (if using docker) or provide the `--eth-mainnet-rpc-url` flag (if not using docker)

-- If you're changing your Hub from one network to another, you'll need to reset your database.
-WARNING: This will delete your DB
+- If you're changing your Hub from one network to another, you'll need to delete your database contents:

 ```bash
 docker compose stop && docker compose run --rm hubble yarn dbreset